Free tax preparation

 - Individuals who have a disability.

-This service is free, accurate, and confidential, with e-filing and fast refunds.
-All volunteers are certified by the Internal Revenue Service to prepare your federal and state income and property tax returns.
+These free tax preparation services are trustworthy and confidential.
+They also offer e-filing and fast refunds.
+All volunteers are certified by the Internal Revenue Service to prepare returns.
+They will prepare returns for federal and state income and for property taxes.

 Here are some ways that you can access free tax preparation services: